 Introduction To Linux

-In this topic, we are going to discuss the Some basic introduction of Linux with the following concepts.
+In this topic, we are going to discuss the basic introduction of Linux with the following concepts.

 What Is An Operating System?

-Whenever we switch on our computer/laptop, we get a screen where we can perform many activities like editing a document, browse the internet, play videos, install software, etc. But now we have a curiosity, how all these activities are supported by the electronic devices?
+Whenever we switch on our computer/laptop, we get a screen where we can perform many activities like editing a document, browsing the internet, playing videos, installing software, etc. But now we have a curiosity, how all these activities are supported by electronic devices?
 How does the processor of our device help us with the activities to be performed?
 It is the operating system that helps us to interact with the hardware.

 Operating System(OS) is what we need to work on our electronic devices.
 As you are reading this on your electronic device, you are utilizing the benefits of OS.
-Many of us have used many popular OS’s such as Windows, Apples OS, but here we will discuss the LINUX.
+Many of us have used many popular OS such as Windows and Apple’s OS, but here we will discuss LINUX.

 What is Linux?

-Linux is an operating system, it is just like Windows and Mac OS X. Operating system is software that leverages hardware of the devices such as the laptop, desktop or tabs to the most.
+Linux is an operating system; it is just like Windows and Mac OS X. Operating system is software that leverages the hardware of the devices such as the laptop, desktop, or tabs the most.
 In a simple way, we can say the operating system is a bridge between the software and the hardware.
 Without OS, it is not possible to run or execute software or program.

 Components of Linux

 In the above section, we have studied the introduction to Linux, so now we are going to learn the components of Linux.
 As Linux architecture primarily has these components: Hardware, Kernel, Shell, and Utilities

-- Hardware: Peripheral devices such as RAM, HDD, CPU together constitute the Hardware layer for the LINUX operating system.
+- Hardware: Peripheral devices such as RAM, HDD, and CPU together constitute the Hardware layer for the LINUX operating system.